-In this section we present our finding regarding our model that bridges Parrondo's Paradox, CTQWs and aperiodic design of defect modulation.
+In this section, we present our finding regarding our model that bridges Parrondo's paradox, CTQWs and aperiodic design of defect modulation.

-Figure~\ref{fig:sigmavstau} shows that the Parrondo's effect in the CTQW is not restricted to periodic protocol, but it robustly remains in the aperiodic setting.
-This figure reveals the regions where the presence of these alternating defects leads to an enhancement of quantum spreading ($ \sigma > \sigma_0 $) and other regions where the spreading is reduced ($ \sigma < \sigma_0 $).
-In all cases the occurrence of such phenomenon is nonmonotonic with $\tau$, size of the switching interval.
-That is there exists a range $\tau^{\text{min}} < \tau < \tau^{\text{max}} $ for detection of the paradoxical behavior.
+Figure \ref{fig:sigmavstau} shows that the Parrondo's effect in the CTQW is not restricted to a periodic protocol, but remains robust in the aperiodic setting.
+This figure reveals regions where the presence of these alternating defects leads to (i) an enhancement of quantum spreading ($\sigma > \sigma_0$) and (ii) a weakening of spreading ($\sigma < \sigma_0$).
+In all cases the occurrence of this phenomenon is nonmonotonic with $\tau$, size of the switching interval.
+That is, there exists a range $\tau^{\text{min}} < \tau < \tau^{\text{max}} $ for detection of the paradoxical behavior.
 Outside this interval, when $\tau$ is either too short ($\tau < \tau^{\text{min}}$) or too long ($\tau > \tau^{\text{max}}$), the phenomenon disappears.
-This suggests that the system requires sufficient time in each defect state to manifest the behavior, but not so much that the switching become negligible.
+This suggests that the system requires sufficient time in each defect state to manifest the behavior, but not so much that the switching becomes negligible.
 For $\tau \in [ \tau^{\text{min}}, \tau^{\text{max}} ] $ there is a maximum such that

 which is in accordance with the hierarchy of autocorrelation and persistence previously described.